horheynm/MonteCarloVisualizer_deploy/README.md

 ### Output
 * Visualize the randomly generated points inside the figure per frame
 * Visualize the approximation of pi per frame

-# Protein Movement Prediction
-Backend for computation is computed, combing frontend and backend is work in progress.
-Check out the animation in the meanwhile